 The Need for a Mid-Point Check

 Your surgeon may want to see you for a halfway visit for bariatric surgery.
 This appointment is necessary for a few reasons.
-One of the main reasons is that insurance often requires documented evidence of a six- or three-month mandatory weight management program.
-By checking on you halfway through your visit, the doctor’s office will have documented evidence of your weight and other vital signs.
-This information will likely be passed onto your insurance company to show that you are following their weight management program before surgery.
+One of the main reasons is that insurance often requires documented evidence of a six- or three-month mandatory weight-management program.
+By checking on you halfway through your bariatric journey, the doctor’s office will have documented evidence of your weight and other vital signs.
+This information will likely be passed onto your insurance company to show you are following their weight management program before surgery.

 Your doctor also wants to see where you are at with the bariatric surgery requirements he established for you.
 He can tell how dedicated you are to changing your lifestyle based upon how many requirements you completed.
 You should have completed around half the of the requirements by this point, but if you have done a little less, it shouldn’t be an issue.
 They just want to know that you are making an effort to get surgery.
 Bariatric surgery is a life-changing experience, and if you can’t commit to completing a program for three or six months, how can your doctor expect that you’ll stick to the lifestyle changes necessary after bariatric surgery?

 How to Prepare for a Bariatric Consult